jkjung-avt/yolov4_crowdhuman/README.md

 Training on Google Colab
 ------------------------

-For training on Google Colab, I use a "416x416" yolov4 model as example.
+For doing training on Google Colab, I use a "416x416" yolov4 model as example.
 I have put all data processing and training commands into an IPython Notebook.
 So training the "yolov4-crowdhuman-416x416" model on Google Colab is just as simple as: (1) opening the Notebook on Google Colab, (2) mount your Google Drive, (3) run all cells in the Notebook.

 A few words of caution before you begin running the Notebook on Google Colab:

-* Although GPU runtime is *free of charge* on Google Colab, it is **not unlimited nor guaranteed**.
-Even though Google Colab [FAQ](https://research.google.com/colaboratory/faq.html#resource-limits) states that "virtual machines have maximum lifetimes that can be as much as 12 hours" , I often saw my Colab sessions getting disconnected after 7~8 hours of non-interactive use.
+* Google Colab's GPU runtime is *free of charge*, but it is **not unlimited nor guaranteed**.
+Even though the Google Colab [FAQ](https://research.google.com/colaboratory/faq.html#resource-limits) states that *"virtual machines have maximum lifetimes that can be as much as 12 hours"*, I often saw my Colab GPU sessions getting disconnected after 7~8 hours of non-interactive use.

-* If you repeatedly connect to GPU instances on Google Colab, you could be temporarily locked out (not able to connect to GPU instances for a couple of days).
-So I'd suggest you to connect to a GPU runtime only when needed, and to manually terminate the GPU sessions when you no longer need them.
+* If you connect to GPU instances on Google Colab repeatedly and frequently, you could be **temporarily locked out** (not able to connect to GPU instances for a couple of days).
+So I'd suggest you to connect to a GPU runtime sparingly and only when needed, and to manually terminate the GPU sessions as soon as you no longer need them.

-* It is strongly advised that you read [Resource Limits](https://research.google.com/colaboratory/faq.html#resource-limits) and use GPU instances on Google Colab sparingly and wisely.
+* It is strongly advised that you read and mind Google Colab's [Resource Limits](https://research.google.com/colaboratory/faq.html#resource-limits).

-Due to the 7~8 hour limit of runtime mentioned above, you won't be able to train a large yolov4 model in a single session.
+Due to the 7~8 hour limit of GPU runtime mentioned above, you won't be able to train a large yolov4 model in a single session.
 That's the reason why I chose "416x416" model for this part of the tutorial.
 Here are the steps:

 1. Open [yolov4_crowdhuman.ipynb](https://colab.research.google.com/drive/1eoa2_v6wVlcJiDBh3Tb_umhm7a09lpIE?usp=sharing).
 This IPython Notebook is on my personal Google Drive.
 You could review it, but you could not modify it.